matthewmelvin/rcbot2/README.md

 - Bots need to understand how to play Kart games from sd_doomsday_event as they only wonder around those minigames
 - CBotTF2::changeClass needs to be implemented to avoid bots punting when using ClassRestrictionsForBots.smx and `rcbot_change_classes 1`
 - To add TF2C support along with Black Mesa Source, Counter-Strike: Source, Synergy and Dystopia
-- And to add proper AMD64/x64 support for RCBot2 TF2, DoDS and HL2DM
-- Edit the Mathfix definitions for Linux

 ## Credits:-